jess789550/Rshiny_FH_Splice_App/README.md

 The user can adjust cutoff thresholds for each tool and the app will show how this affects the false discovery rate.

+Default settings are the optimum values for this dataset.

 Results for the following worklists can be viewed:
 - 2004442 (32 samples containing controls and GIAB samples, 3 positive)
 - 2005265 (similar to above)